What Causes Discoloration of Clear Coat Powder?

-Q: We occasionally get a job that requires the application of a clear coat powder over a color, but we sometimes have problems with a cloudy appearance or yellowing of the coating.
+Details: We occasionally get a job that requires the application of a clear coat powder over a color, but we sometimes have problems with a cloudy appearance or yellowing of the coating.
 What can cause this?

 The first thing to do is to check that the film meets the manufacturer's specifications.
 It is not unusual for operators to apply too much clear coat, because they are used to looking for opacity and expect the surface to look white.
 The thick film does not provide the clarity that is needed from the clear.

 If the film thickness is correct, the problem could be related to over-cure of the powder or oven-fouling.
-Run a Datapaq temperature recorder or similar device, and make sure that the time and temperature are within the recommended range.
+Run a temperature recorder or similar device, and make sure that the time and temperature are within the recommended range.
 If the film thickness and cure cycle are accurate, the final possible cause is inadequate exhaust volumes.
 If the exhaust rate is too low, the oven will build up with gases that can cause the discoloration of the coating.
 Have an oven manufacturer or consultant check the exhaust and make sure it is within the recommended range.

 Emerging technologies can save energy, ease environmental concerns